 If you still have pain after trying these things, talk to your provider about other medicines that might work better.

-- Avoid fish that contain mercury, such as tuna steaks, canned albacore tuna, swordfish, tile fish, and king mackerel.
+The exception to eating normally is that you should avoid fish that contains mercury, such as tuna steaks, canned albacore tuna, swordfish, tile fish, and king mackerel.

 A diet high in iron will help rebuild your blood count.
 If you have low iron levels, there are things you can do to increase the iron in your blood.
 Eating certain foods and taking supplements can help with this.